rodmxw11/wedding-travel-2024/docs/index.md

 We have reserved 5 rooms for these 3 nights:

-- Thursday, September 26 : Arriving by Train and Uber
+- Thursday, September 26 : Arriving in Philly by Train and Uber
 - Friday, September 27 : Pre-Wedding brunch at 5pm
-- Saturday, September 28 : busses leave at 9am to Church and Reception
+- Saturday, September 28 : busses leave from Marriott at 9am to Church and Reception

 Checking out Sunday, September 29